The complexity of geometric scaling: The tradeoff between scaling and oracle accuracy

 Note that Theorem~\ref{DPP.sec.3.thm.1} is the special case of Theorem~\ref{DPP.sec.4.thm.1} obtained when $\alpha=2$.
 Indeed, in this case, $\omega_\alpha$ is equal to $3$ and, therefore at most three new vertices are made feasible after each halving step.
 However, choosing $\alpha=4/3$ (or, in fact, any $\alpha$ satisfying $1<\alpha\leq{4/3}$) provides Corollary~\ref{colocolo} because in that case, $\omega_\alpha$ is only equal to $1$.
-More precisely, just as Algorithm~\ref{DPP.sec.1.alg.1} requires $n$ augmentation steps with the vector
+More precisely, just as MRA based geometric scaling requires $n$ augmentation steps with the vector